sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 The Arc browser is based on Chrome, so you may think that it should just work with browser profiles in Velja.
 However, Arc doesn't support the `--profile-directory` command-line flag.
 So while Velja can fetch the profiles, it's not able to actually use them.

 **Arc works differently from other browsers.
 In Arc, you use spaces.
 Each space can be assigned a certain profile.
 So it makes more sense to support spaces rather than profiles in Velja.
 See the above FAQ.**

-#### Can you support browser profiles for the [Orion](https://browser.kagi.com) browser? {#orion}

-This can be resolved by the Orion browser itself.
-[Vote on this issue.](https://orionfeedback.org/d/3445-profile-proxy-app-should-identify-itself-as-a-browser)

 #### Can it open a specific browser when I double-click a file in the Google Drive folder in Finder?